blarson1105/sigma-wiki/Taxonomy.md

 ### Specific

-* `product: windows`: Windows Operating System logs
+* `product: windows`: Windows Operating System logs.
+The naming of Windows Eventlog attributes is used in Sigma rules.
   * `service: security`: Windows Security Event Log.
 Some may be covered by [generic log sources](#generic).
   * `service: system`: Windows System Event Log
   * `service: sysmon`: Event Logs created by Sysmon.
 Some may be covered by [generic log sources](#generic).